 Holi is a Hindu festival celebrating the start of spring, which is the season of hope and new beginnings.
-Often referred to as the "Festival of Colors," Holi is celebrated around the world and is recognized as a national holiday in India.
-The first noted celebrations date back to the fourth century C.E. in ancient India.
+Often referred to as the "Festival of Colors," Holi is celebrated around the world and is recognized as a national holiday in some countries with significant Hindu populations.